-Regarding funding, there are some surprising scholarship statistics.
+Regarding funding, there are some surprising scholarship stats.
 Namely, the fast food and soft drink industry provided $.5.5 million in scholarship funds.

 Each year, these companies give students in the US the following amount of money:

 - $3 million is given by Coca Cola

 - $1 million is given by KFC

 - $1 million is given by Dr. Pepper

 - $500 thousand is given by McDonald’s.

 Combined, these companies make $15 billion in profits.
 Therefore, the amount they give away represents a tiny 0.3% of their profits.

 What percentage of students get a full ride scholarship?

 If you are a future college applicant hoping to get a full ride scholarship, we regret to inform you that the odds aren’t in your favor.
 It seems that only 0.2% of students get $25,000 or more in scholarships per year.

 The aforementioned Mark Kantrowitz analyzed the data from the 2015–16 National Postsecondary Student Aid Study (NPSAS) and found the following scholarship stats:

 - 1.5% of students in bachelor’s degree programs got enough grants and scholarships to cover 100% of the cost of attendance;

 - 2.7% received enough to cover 90% of attendance costs;